-We’ve outlined typical home foundation repair costs, types of foundations, how to spot foundation cracks and more, plus provided money-saving project tips.
+We’ve outlined typical home foundation repair costs, types of foundations, how to spot foundation cracks, and more, plus provided money-saving project tips.

-Average Cost of Foundation Repair
+What Is The Average Cost of Foundation Repair?

 Cracks are one of the most common issues with home foundations and are caused by the building settling or the soil around the foundation putting pressure on it.
 Cracks in the foundation or changes in soil pressure can cause water damage or bowing walls.
-Changing weather conditions, erosion, or even nearby tree roots can cause a foundation to begin to sink.
+Changing weather patterns, erosion, or even nearby tree roots can cause a foundation to begin to sink.
 Changes in soil pressure can also cause the walls of your foundation or house to bow.

 The table below shows what you can expect for different price ranges according to the scope of your foundation repair projects.